zyddnys/manga-image-translator/README_CN.md

 --save-text-file SAVE_TEXT_FILE              Like --save-text but with a specified file path.
 --filter-text FILTER_TEXT                    Filter regions by their text with a regex.
 Example
                                              usage: --text-filter ".*badtext.*"
---prep-manual                                Prepare for manual typesetting by outputting blank,
+--skip-lang                                  Skip translation if source image is one of the provide languages,
-                                             inpainted images, plus copies of the original for reference
+                                             use comma to separate multiple languages.
+Example: JPN,ENG --prep-manual                                Prepare for manual typesetting by outputting blank, inpainted images, plus copies of the original for reference